cow-co/lhc-notes/Explanations.md

 eg. `Single_42b_0_0_0_noHOnoLR` means
 - One injection
 - 42 bunches
-- No collisions at any of the IPs
+- No collisions at any of the *IP*s
 - No head-on, no long-range(?)

 ## Circuit Naming Convention